CUBRID/cubrid-manual/en/ha.rst

     *   Configure a parameter in **cubrid_ha.conf** about *nodeA*.

-        If you start HA service in the master node after adding *nodeB* to **ha_node_list**, it is impossible to do write-operations in a master node until a slave node is started; therefore, add only *nodeA*.
+        If you start HA service on the master node after adding *nodeB* to **ha_node_list**, it is impossible to do write-operations in a master node until a slave node is started; therefore, add only *nodeA*.

         ::